Board of Governors

 Sheriffe and his wife, Kayla, live in the Orlando area with their four children, Josiah, Jude, Asa, and Nora.
 Interests include being present in whatever activities/sports his kids are doing at the moment, CrossFit, and getting lost in Christian apologetic Youtube videos and podcasts.

 Sheriffe is a proud UCF alum, earning an Interdisciplinary degree with focuses in IT and Communication and is currently employed as a Sales Executive for a Nashville-based software company.
-In addition to being an ESI Board Member, he serves as a Ruling Elder at his church and is the VP on his HOA's Board.
+In addition to being a Board Member for the Ecclesial Schools Initiative, he serves as a Ruling Elder at his church and is the VP on his HOA's Board.

 Governance and Administration